pippinbarr/cart253-2018/modules/graphics-drawing-shapes/graphics-drawing-shapes.md

 ## Food for thought

 - We're now able to see "behind the scenes" of software
+- We are writing lines of code that make actual stuff happen in a browser
+- We see the Matrix!
-- One thing we know now is that p5 doesn't really know about "rectangles", it just knows how to set a particular set of pixels to a particular colour
+- We know, for instance, that p5 doesn't really know about "rectangles", it just knows how to set a particular set of pixels to a particular color...
-- If we wanted that rectangle to move, _we_ would have to write the code to move it
+- We know that p5 represents colors as numbers...
 - As Spiderman's uncle said, "_With great power comes an excruciating amount of time and effort!_"

 ---